 - 2. If a Developer proposes a Regulated Economic Transmission Project (RETP) to address constraints on the BPTFs identified in the Economic Planning Process, the NYISO will perform an Economic Transmission Project Evaluation (ETPE) of the proposed Regulated Economic Transmission Project to determine the project's initial eligibility for cost allocation and recovery under the ISO OATT and to identify the beneficiaries that would be allocated the cost of the project.
 The beneficiaries must approve the project's selection for cost allocation and recovery purposes in accordance with the voting requirements in the ISO OATT. - 3.
 Market Participants and other interested parties may also request that the NYISO perform a Requested Economic Planning Study (REPS) at the requesting party's expense solely for information purposes, which scope and deliverables will be agreed upon by the NYISO and the requesting entity.

-Under the Public Policy Transmission Planning Process,26 interested parties propose and the New York State Public Service Commission (NYSPSC) identifies transmission needs driven by Public Policy Requirements.
+Under the Public Policy Transmission Planning Process, 26 interested parties propose potential transmission needs driven by Public Policy Requirements and the New York State Public Service Commission (NYSPSC) selects needs for solution solicitation.
 A Public Policy Requirement is a federal, state, or local law or regulation that drives the need for transmission.
-Phase 1 of the Public Policy Transmission Planning Process involves identifying needs and soliciting solutions.
+The first stage of the Public Policy Transmission Planning Process involves identifying needs and soliciting solutions.
 The NYISO then evaluates the viability and sufficiency of the proposed solutions to satisfy each identified Public Policy Transmission Need.
-In Phase 2, the NYISO evaluates and may select the more efficient or cost-effective transmission solution to each identified need.
+In the second stage, the NYISO evaluates and may select the more efficient or cost-effective transmission solution to each identified need.